 Change the From Email in Contact Form 7

-You’ll find your contact forms by clicking Contact » Contact Forms in the sidebar.
+You’ll find all of your contact forms when you click Contact » Contact Forms in the sidebar.

 Find the form you’re having trouble with and hover your mouse over it.
 Click on the link that says Edit.